zzemchik/cub3d/README.md

 # Cub3D

 This project - engine game, like DOOM or Wolfenstein 3D.
-Worked for mac ios.
+Worked for mac.

 ## How to work